• ContactLinksPledge

 Although I was daunted by the lack of information about this disease, my feelings of helplessness and hopelessness led me to look for ways to have a positive impact for patients facing desmoids and for myself.
 I've been a fitness enthusiast, jogger and fitness instructor all of my adult life.
 So I was elated to find Lap4Life, Running for Answers and the Desmoid Tumor Research Foundation.
 Finding other patients and families looking for answers and willing to work together to find them gave me purpose and hope.
 Something about events with strong momentum and true spirit give strength.
 I feel so fortunate to have been a part of these fundraising events in 2011.
 I hope we can look forward to a future where no one faces surgery, limitations or loss of life from desmoid tumors.
 I am so so grateful to everyone who cares and takes part in raising funds for research.

-2013 Lap4Life Run at Chadwike Lake
+Lap4Life Run at Chadwick Lake

 4 Mile Walk / 4 Mile Run / ¼ mile Kids Fun-Run / Police Challenge: Gravel Trail around scenic Chadwick Lake.